 - Preheat oven to 350 F

 - Make the filling: In an extra-large skillet, heat oil over medium-high heat, saute the onion 3-4 minutes, stirring until fragrant and golden, lower heat to medium and add garlic saute 2-3 minutes.
 If using fresh spinach (chopped), add in batches, wilting, adding more until all fits in the pan and is wilted.
 Or add frozen spinach and saute until warmed through.
 Toss in the herbs.
 Strain for a few minutes using a strainer over a bowl, pressing lightly to encourage more drainage.
 Drain the water from the bowl.
 Place spinach mixture in the bowl.

-- Using a fork, stir in the nutmeg, pepper, eggs, feta, greyere or mozzerella and parmesan.
+- Using a fork, stir in the nutmeg, pepper, eggs, feta, gruyere or mozzarella.
 Stir the filling to combine.

-- Layer the phyllo: Unwrap and unroll the thawed phyllo dough so it’s laying flat on the counter and cover with a dish towel to prevent it from drying out.
+- Layer the phyllo: Unwrap and unroll the thawed phyllo dough so it’s lying flat on the counter and cover with a dishtowel to prevent it from drying out.

 - Fill the pie: Place the cooled spinach filling in the middle and spread it out.
 Gently gather the edges upwards, brushing (or spraying) any dry spots (on the outer edges) with a little oil, and bring them up over the filling, folding, gathering towards the middle.
 It will not look perfect. 🙂

-- Bake 50-60 minutes- in the middle of your oven, checking at 25 mintues -and if necessary, rotate and lay a piece of foil gently over top (do try to attach it).
-Bake another 30 mintues letting those eggs cook through!
+- Bake 50-60 minutes- in the middle of your oven, checking at 25 minutes -and if necessary, rotate and lay a piece of foil gently over top (do try to attach it).
+Bake another 30 minutes letting those eggs cook through!

-- Let cool 15-20 mintutes before cutting with a sharp knife.
+- Let cool 15-20 minutes before cutting with a sharp knife.